pemellquist/skypunch/README.md

     2013-06-18 04:07:53,413 INFO  [3] GitHub LBaaS                   GET https://github.com/LBaaS PASS (OK)

-Testing and Error Cases Covered:
+Testing and Error Cases Covered
 --------------------------------
 1. Unable to connect to target
+In the event the skypunch daemon cannot reach the target and connect, a network error will be generated.
+All notifiers will be informed.
 2. Wrong response from target
 3. Invalid authn params for BASIC
 4. Invalid authn param for Keystone